ChibiStudio/ChibiPicker/README.md

 ## Opening the chibi picker

-To open the chibi picker, just call `ChibiPicker.shared. pickChibi(with:)` method.
+To open the chibi picker, just call `ChibiPicker.shared.pickChibi(with:)` method.
 The completion handler is called with an `UIImage` when the user goes back to your app after interacting with ChibiStudio.
 If the value in the completion is `nil`, it means that the user hasn’t picked a chibi or that ChibiStudio is not installed, or couldn’t be opened.

 Keep in mind that this completion handler may not be called if the user leaves the app without doing any action, so don’t block your user interface while waiting for a chibi to arrive.